tlacy1000/all-the-news/README.md

 * Ability to save articles for later reading
 * Ability to add a note onto the article
 ​
-To-do list:
-* I
-* Wow improvement to be done 2
-​
 ## Status
 Project is: Finished
 ​